HMS Anacreon (1799): British career

 Anacreon was commissioned under Lieutenant John Simpson in November 1799.

 It's reported on 9 November 1799 in the Hampshire Telegraph and Naval Chronicle that HMS frigate Nemesis, with the Anacreon sloop, and the Nile, Resolution, and Fanny hired armed luggers, have sailed on a cruise off the Coast of France.

 On 27 November 1799, the hired armed cutter Kent captured the French lugger privateer Quatre Freres (Four Brothers) five leagues off the North Foreland.
 Four Brothers was under the command of Citizen Charles Desobier and carried four 4-pounders, swivel guns, small arms, and a crew of 24.
 She was one day out of Calais and had yet to take any prizes.
 Kent sent her into Ramsgate.
 Kent shared the capture with Anacreon.

 In January 1800 Lieutenant Grant Allen replaced Simpson as Anacreon patrolled the North Sea.
 On 1 February Lieutenant Guyon was appointed to command Anacreon.

 Whilst under Guyon’s command, Anacreon engaged a French brig and a cutter-of-war off St Valery.
 On 6 May she captured the schuyt Jonge Catharina, Jacob Kook, master.
 Also that month she captured five fishing vessels, Françoise, Bonne Nouvelle, Mentor, St Pierre, and Jacques.
 She was paid off in July, but then returned to service.

 On 2 February 1801, still under Guyon’s command, she recaptured Catherine.
-In June a skirmish took pace on the beach at Dungeness between a party of smugglers and the men in Anacreons boats.
+In June a skirmish took place on the beach at Dungeness between a party of smugglers and the men in Anacreons boats.
 The smugglers lost two men killed and two wounded, and 700 tubs of spirits that Anacreon seized and carried into Dover.

 On 26 November 1801, the Swedish East Indiaman Sophia Magdalena ran onshore near Kingsdown on the South Foreland. and Anacreon came as close as they could and rendered assistance.